kstenerud/dogma/kbnf.md

 The document header identifies the file format as KBNF, and contains the following mandatory information:

 * The version of the KBNF specification that the document adheres to.
-* The character encoding used in the document itself, and also for all codepoint related expressions.
+* The character encoding used for all codepoint related expressions.

 Optionally, it may also include header lines.
 An empty line terminates the document header section.